 Since Bitcoin arrived on the scene in 2009, cryptocurrencies have been gaining in popularity.
-While conceived of as an alternative means of exchange—without the need for government-backed or “fiat” money—today cryptocurrencies are also seen as potential investments.
+While first conceived of as an alternative means of exchange—without the need for government-backed (or “fiat”) money—today crypto is also seen as something you can invest in.

 Types of Cryptocurrency

-However, there’s no guarantee that any cryptocurrency, no matter how big or popular, won’t just disappear—the assets have no regulated financial or governmental intermediary.
-When trying to figure out which is the best cryptocurrency for you to invest in, check to see if it’s available on an exchange.
+There’s no guarantee that any cryptocurrency won't disappear, no matter how big or popular it is.
+These assets have no regulated financial or governmental intermediary.
+When you're trying to figure out the best cryptocurrency for you to invest in, you should check to see whether it’s available on an exchange.

-As a beginner, it makes sense to consider a cryptocurrency you understand, and to think about uses beyond whether it’s a medium of exchange that more people are likely to adopt.
+If you're new to crypto, it makes sense to invest in one that you understand.
+Think about uses beyond whether it’s a medium of exchange that more people are likely to adopt.

-Bitcoin (BTC) kicked off the cryptocurrency revolution when it was created in 2009.
+Bitcoin (BTC) kicked off the crypto revolution when it was created in 2009.
 The original creator remains somewhat of a mystery, but it's claimed that the founder's name is Satoshi Nakamoto.
 As of October 27, 2021, Bitcoin's market cap was 44% of the market, around $1.1 trillion.

-Bitcoin makes use of blockchain technology, which allows for peer-to-peer transactions, using a digitized and decentralized ledger.
-The idea is that there is no need for a third party to verify information or act as a clearinghouse.
+Bitcoin makes use of blockchain technology, which allows for peer-to-peer transactions using a digitized and decentralized ledger.
+That means there is no need for a third party to verify information or to act as a clearinghouse.

 While Ethereum (ETH) launched in 2015, it was first conceptualized in 2013 by Vitalik Buterin.
-Ethereum uses blockchain technology, but it’s a programmable technology.
-Ethereum is designed to be open-access and provide a variety of applications.
+Ethereum uses blockchain technology, but it’s programmable.
+Ethereum is designed to be open access and provide a variety of applications.

-Indeed, Ethereum’s programmable approach makes it possible to do more than handle money transactions.
-It’s one of the drivers behind “smart contract” technology that allows for various agreements to be executed in a secure manner directly between parties.
-For example, a real estate transaction could be completed using Ethereum without the need for an escrow account.
+The way Ethereum works makes it possible to do more than handle money.
+It’s one of the drivers behind “smart contract” technology, which means that various agreements can be securely executed directly between parties.
+For instance, you could complete a real estate purchase by using Ethereum without the need for an escrow account.

 For people who believe in blockchain technology for more than financial transactions, Ethereum may be a good long-term investment.
-That also could be true for those who want to purchase something that is more than a currency,
+That also could be true for those who want to buy something more than a currency,

 Which Cryptocurrency Is Right for You?

-For the most part, investing in cryptocurrencies is like considering most other asset classes, but there are higher risks that come along with this type of investment.
+For the most part, investing in crypto is like most other asset classes, but there are higher risks that come along with this type of investment.